Rape Is A Crime of Power & Control

 It is Not Your Fault

 Many survivors of rape or sexual assault blame themselves for their assault.
-"I should have listened to my partner, parent, friend."
-The truth is this, the only person to blame is the person that made the choice to commit the crime.
+"I should have listened to my partner, parent, and friend."
+The truth is this, the only person to blame is the person that chose to commit the crime.
 You did not choose for this to happen to you.
 You are only responsible for your choices, not anyone else's.

 Rape is Not a Natural Consequence of Any Behavior

 The natural consequence of drinking is possibly getting drunk.
 The natural consequence of wearing revealing clothing is possibly getting cold.
 Nothing you do can cause someone to sexually assault you.
 Rape and sexual assault are strictly a consequence of one person choosing to commit violence against another.

 Initially, you may feel shock, disbelief, confusion, anxiety, anger, guilt, denial, humiliation, depression, and fear.
 You may experience headaches, stomach pains and intestinal problems, fatigue, sleep disturbances, loss of appetite or increased appetite, nightmares, and possibly an inability to concentrate.
 Some victims of sexual assault try to deny that the assault had any effect on them and will maintain a calm appearance, while others may cry openly and/or express anger at the person who assaulted them, the situation, or even themselves.
 There is no right or wrong way to react to the assault, there is just your own unique way.

 Just as reactions to assault are unique to each person, so are healing and recovery.
 There is no standard recovery process or timeline.
 While some victims/survivors recover quickly, others may take years to heal.
 Often symptoms will disappear only to reappear months or even years later.
 Over time, your feelings about the world, yourself, and the assault may change.
 These changes, or healing processes, are a journey that can be significantly helped through counseling.
 You are not alone.